JeremyTallant/bad_passwords/README.md

-# bad_passwords
-Checking what passwords fail to conform to the National Institute of Standards and Technology password guidelines.
+# Bad Passwords and the NIST Guidelines